yuvelq/FDMR-Monitor/README.md

         http://yourserverhost.org/

-    You will find a configuration file inside html/include/ in the root of the web server, called config.php in this file you can
+    You will find a configuration file inside html/include/ in the root of the web server, called config.php, in this file you can
-    set the color theme and name for your Dashboard.
+    set the color, theme and name for your Dashboard.

     Also you can define the height of the Server Activity
     window: 45px; 1 row, 60px 2 rows, 80px 3 rows: